Brettzim/NLP_Capstone/README.md

 Fitting these targets together left me with a class imbalance.
 To mitigate this and pad the emergency class, I used Twint to scrape emergency related tweets made during Hurricane Sandy to add to the dataset.

+The text preprocessing Steps taken are as follows:

+*Removing Twitter specific embedded text like mentions, Retweets, Links, Videos, and Hashtags *Tokenizing sentences into lists of words
+*Lower casing all letters in the dataset
+*Removing stop words that  do not add meaning to a sentence.
+Words “like the, and, at” *Removing punctuation and symbols
+*Stemming or lemmatizing words to their root

 ## Analysis